 What a bowstring is made of

-Modern bowstrings are made out of synthetic fibres like Dacron.
+Modern bowstrings are made out of synthetic fibers like Dacron.
 Materials engineering technology has made it possible to manufacture materials that have very high tensile strengths yet are very lightweight.

-No matter what the material your bow string is made from, you can make it last longer by properly maintaining it.
+No matter what material your bowstring is made from, you can make it last longer by properly maintaining it.

-When you get a new bow or buy a new string it will be coated in a wax or resin.
-There are a couple reasons for that.
-The wax keeps the fibres together and repels any moisture that could get in and start to break down the fibres over time.
+When you get a new bow or buy a new string it will be coated in wax or resin.
+There are a couple of reasons for that.
+The wax keeps the fibers together and repels any moisture that could get in and start to break down the fibers over time.

 The string is made up of individual strands of material that, when twisted together, make up a string that is much stronger than any single strand alone.
 The finished string still has tiny spaces between each strand.
 If any single strand is isolated, it will be much easier to break.
 Whenever you draw the string back, the strands rub against each other and there is a friction force between the individual strands.
 This friction force is what causes the strands to begin to fray over time.

 When bowstring wax is applied to strands the wax gets into the space between the strands and provides lubrication so the strands can move with drastically reduced friction.
 Reduced friction means less fraying.

 When water gets into the spaces between the strands it will usually bring tiny particles that will increase the friction between the strands and speed up the fraying process.
 As the water evaporates it leaves the spaces empty and wide open to any kind of dirt or other particles to get in and further deteriorate the string.
 The wax repels any water or excess moisture and helps to prevent fraying.

 Everything lasts longer when properly cared for.
 This is no different for bowstrings.
 Keeping in mind what bowstrings are made from and how they are made, we can see that we should try to keep the string in its as-built condition as long as possible.